Student Sustainability Opportunities

 You'll support sustainability initiatives on campus and in the community - all while inspiring others to adopt sustainable practices.
 Choose initiatives that match your skills and interests, and decide your time commitment so it works with your schedule.

 - Meet like-minded people and expand your networks on campus and in the community.

 - Contribute to meaningful initiatives that support themes such as climate action and sustainable development.

 - Get credit on your Co-Curricular Record when you contribute more than 20 hours over the academic year.
 The record is a formal recognition of your out-of-classroom UCalgary experiences.

 Peer Helper Program

-Sustainability Peer Helpers are dedicated leadership roles that involve collaborating with other students, faculty and staff through the development and execution of Campus as Learning as Learning Lab projects.
-Under the guidance of the Office of Sustainability staff, Peer Helpers develop and implement sustainability projects or outreach campaigns across campus to support the achievement of the University’s Institutional Sustainability Strategy.
+Sustainability Peer Helpers are dedicated leadership roles that involve collaborating with other students, faculty, staff and community groups through the development and execution of Campus as Learning as Learning Lab projects.
+Under the guidance of the Office of Sustainability staff, Peer Helpers develop and implement sustainability projects or outreach initiatives across campus to support the achievement of the University’s Institutional Sustainability Strategy.

 Sustainable Development Goals Alliance

 The Sustainable Development Goals Alliance is a supportive community of student groups.
 You’ll collaborate with other clubs to solve sustainability issues on local and global levels.
 As a member, your club’s initiatives will achieve greater reach and impact.
 Members are also consulted on the development of institutional sustainability programs and strategies and play an important role in making sustainability part of the campus experience.